collective/collective.honeypot/README.rst

 ``Forbidden`` exception is raised in that case.

-For extra protection, you can add the page on which it appears to the list in ``config.EXTRA_PROTECTED_ACTIONS``.
+For extra protection, you can add the page on which it appears to the ``EXTRA_PROTECTED_ACTIONS``.
 This means that the exception is also raised if the field is not submitted in the form at all.
+See the Configuration_ section.

 Configuration